Gaslighting VS Lying: 7 Differences You Should Understand

 Depending on the tactic being used, such as countering, they can cause you to doubt your sanity.

-At times, they will willfully recount the sequence of events differently to make you doubt your memory.
-Sometimes they change the subject when you’re mid-sentence (diverting technique) or use a technique called countering to question your reality and gain control.
+Sometimes, they will willfully recount the sequence of events differently to make you doubt your memory.
+Sometimes, they change the subject when you’re mid-sentence (diverting technique) or use a method called countering to question your reality and gain control.
 You’re left feeling confused or powerless at the end of the interaction.

-When someone states a false fact, they are essentially trying to prevent you from knowing the true facts.
-They may not think about the effects or consequences of their action as is the case with compulsive lying.
+When someone states a false fact, they try to prevent you from knowing it.
+They may not think about the effects or consequences of their action, as is the case with compulsive lying.

-In other cases, the person thinks it over and decides that it’s best to cover up the truth.
+In other cases, the person thinks it over and decides it’s best to cover up the truth.
 If you believe them, that’s it.
-You simply walk away never knowing you were treated to a falsity.
+You walk away, never knowing you were treated to a falsity.

 Blame-shifting, an emotionally abusive method, allows them to put the responsibility for what happened squarely on your shoulders.